 This could be on a student-to-student basis or as a group with messages that can help bind and uplift them.
 Help a child feel better about a poor result after they clearly tried, or confirm when they have done really well with their latest quiz or assignment submission.

-6. Organize meetings in real time
+6. Organize meetings in real time with Remind

-Remind is a great way to send out invites for virtual video meetings in real-time.
+Remind is a great way to send invites for virtual video meetings in real-time.
 Since Remind integrates with both Google Meet and Zoom, it's really easy to schedule a meeting.